-Geography presents a variety of perspectives of the world through time and over space.
-The course has a strong environmental focus, examining a wide range of contemporary issues, both global and local.
-There is an emphasis on 'hands-on' learning, and students are frequently in the field, conducting research, observing, questioning, and recording.
+Geography presents a variety of perspectives of how natural and human space has changed over time.
+The course has a sustainability focus, examining a wide range of contemporary issues, both global and local.
+There is an emphasis on 'hands-on' learning, through field work, conducting research, observing, questioning, and recording.